gracefulife/clova-developer-guide/en/CIC/References/APIs/Clova.md

 ### Remarks

 The server currently provides an extension called the Freetalk mode by default.
 The Freetalk mode is available only in English at the moment.
 You can start the mode by saying a trigger word, such as "Start a conversation in English".
-Then, the `StartExtension` directive message returns `"freetalking"` in the `extension` field.
+A `StartExtension` directive message returns `"freetalking"` in the `extension` field.

 ### Message example